wilbrord2/wilbrord2/README.md

 ## Hello, I am Wilbrord 👋

-I am a highly skilled full-stack developer with extensive experience in software development, known for my ability to engineer scalable server-side applications and design user-centric UIs.
+I am a highly skilled full-stack developer with 4+ years of experience in software development, known for my ability to engineer scalable server-side applications and design user-centric UIs.
 My dedication to continuous improvement and prioritizing user privacy has consistently enhanced application performance and reliability.
 I am eager to bring my proven software development and management expertise to a dynamic team, driving impactful projects and innovative